rollbar/docs/policy/security.md

 ### Rollbar.com

 Customer passwords for Rollbar.com are never stored.
-We save a secure hash of a customer's password using a random salt.
+We save a secure hash of a customer's password using bcrypt.
 If a user forgets their password, a password-reset email will be sent to their confirmed email address.

 As of July 26, 2013, we use the [py-bcrypt](http://www.mindrot.org/projects/py-bcrypt/) implementation of [bcrypt](http://en.wikipedia.org/wiki/Bcrypt) to hash passwords.
 Password hashes in our legacy format (salted MD5s) are replaced with bcrypt hashes upon login.

 ### Third-party integrations

+In most cases, we use access tokens for integrations with third-party services.
+These access tokens are stored encrypted in our database.

 Most of the third-party integrations that Rollbar includes do not require a user's login credentials and we therefore do not store any.
 The only exception is JIRA.
 The JIRA API does not currently provide a way to authenticate a user without their username and password.
 We store both in MySQL using AES encryption with a different secret key per user.